nrwl/nx-apollo-example/README.md

 ## Create Angular components
 We now have all we need to start building our Angular components.
 We’ll create two: a list of Lego sets and a form to add a Lego set.
 We use the Nx CLI to build these:

-`nx generate @schematics/angular:component --name=SetList --project=angular-feature-sets`
+`nx generate @schematics/angular:component --name=SetList --project=angular-feature-sets --export`

-`nx generate @schematics/angular:component --name=SetForm --project=angular-feature-sets`
+`nx generate @schematics/angular:component --name=SetForm --project=angular-feature-sets --export`

 Since our form will be using the ReactiveFormsModule, remember to import that into your module.
-We'll also want to export these components for others to consume.
 Your angular-feature-sets.module.ts file should look like this now.

 ```typescript
 // libs/angular/feature-sets/src/lib/angular-feature-sets.module.ts